Physical Science Explored Lab & Activity Supplies

 Where to Buy Supplies?

-1. Purchase the First Semester Physical Science Explored Custom Kit (coming soon!)
+1. Purchase the Physical Science Explored Custom Kits

-Cornerstone Educational Supplies has created a lab kit with the specialty supplies for the first semester for those who would like to complete all of the labs.
+Cornerstone Educational Supplies has created a lab kit with the specialty supplies for those who would like to complete all of the labs.
 Families may pick and choose which labs to complete.
 However, if you would like to do all or most of the labs, this is the most economical way to purchase the specialty lab supplies.

 2. Purchase supplies a la carte: